Measure I Revenues Defy Expectations, Posting Robust Year-over-Year Growth

 A comprehensive, well-maintained, and effective road and transit network is important for commuters to get to and from their jobs.
 It is also essential for efficient goods movement through the region and for visitors and tourists to access the natural and recreational opportunities available throughout the county.
 Consistent and adequate investment in the county’s transportation system reflects a commitment to supporting the economic vitality and quality of life of the region.
-This indicator measures planned investment in the county’s transportation system, including investments in state highways, local highways, and transit (bus and rail), as reported in the biennial Federal Transportation Improvement Program.1 It also tracks investment through the local sales tax for transportation known as Measure I.
+This indicator measures planned investment in the county’s transportation system, including investments in state highways, local highways, and transit (bus and rail), as reported in the biennial Southern California Association of Governments (SCAG) Federal Transportation Improvement Program (FTIP).[1]
+It also tracks investment through the local sales tax for transportation known as Measure I.

 TREND